 Census Officials Skip Oversight Hearing After Data Leak Points to Delays

-WASHINGTON (CN) — A week after an anonymous data leak suggested delays to the decennial count already steeped in controversy, the Census Bureau made little effort Thursday to allay concern from lawmakers.
+WASHINGTON (CN) — Twenty-four hours after an anonymous data leak suggested delays to the decennial count already steeped in controversy, the Census Bureau made little effort Thursday to allay concern from lawmakers.

-The data was provided to Democratic lawmakers on the House Oversight Committee just 24 hours ago, courtesy of an unnamed source, just ahead of what was an already scheduled public committee hearing on the risks to accuracy and completeness of the 2020 census.
+The data was provided to Democratic lawmakers on the House Oversight Committee, courtesy of an unnamed source, just ahead of what was an already scheduled public committee hearing on the risks to accuracy and completeness of the 2020 census.

 In a PowerPoint presentation spread over at least three files, the slides appear to confirm, at least in part, what the Census Bureau tried to keep mum until mid-November when The New York Times first reported anonymous accounts from bureau officials alarmed at the number of errors in its data.